calipho-sib/nextprot-js/README.md

 # nextprot-js
 A JavaScript Library that communicates with the neXtProt api

-This is highly under development, it is not a stable version!!!
+This is highly under development, it is not a stable version!

 ##To read: